 Following the consummation of the Business Combination, FFIE has incurred and will continue to incur increased legal, accounting, administrative and other costs and expenses as a public company that Legacy FF did not incur as a private company.
 The Sarbanes-Oxley Act of 2002 or the Sarbanes-Oxley Act, including the requirements of Section 404, to the extent applicable to FFIE, as well as rules and regulations subsequently implemented by the SEC, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and the rules and regulations promulgated and to be promulgated thereunder, the PCAOB and the securities exchanges, impose additional reporting and other obligations on public companies.
 Compliance with public company requirements will increase costs and make certain activities more time consuming.
 Under a number of those requirements, we have to carry out activities Legacy FF has not done previously.
 For example, FFIE has created new committees of the Board and adopted new internal controls and disclosure controls and procedures.
 In addition, expenses associated with SEC reporting requirements will be incurred on a continuous basis.
 Furthermore, if any issues in complying with those requirements are identified (for example, if FFIE identifies additional material weaknesses or significant deficiency in internal control over financial reporting), we would incur additional costs rectifying those issues, and the existence of those issues could adversely affect our reputation or investor perceptions of it.
 It may also be more expensive to obtain director and officer liability insurance.
 Risks associated with our status as a public company may make it more difficult to attract and retain qualified persons to serve on our Board or as executive officers.
-The additional reporting and other obligations will equire us to divert a significant amount of money that could otherwise be used to expand the business and achieve strategic objectives.
-Advocacy efforts by stockholders and third parties may also prompt add
+The additional reporting and other obligations imposed by these rules and regulations will increase legal and financial compliance costs and the costs of related legal, accounting and other obligations imposed by these rules and regulations will increase leg